โœจWorks out of the box guarantee. If you face any issue at all, hit us up on Telegram and we will write the integration for you.

 Prerequisites

-Here's a simple React component that implements Reclaim verification with QR code support:
+The following example demonstrates how to create a React component that implements Reclaim verification with QR code functionality:

 import { useState } from 'react';